tomhendra/courses/udemy--master-the-coding-interview/README.md

 - Finds the minimum by comparing all values in the array and places the minimum at the beginning after comparing all values.
 - O(n^2) time complexity.

+#### Insertion sort

+- Not the most efficient algorithm, but there are cases where it is extremely fast.
+- Useful for times when the list is almost sorted.
+- Performs well with small datasets.
+- Best case scenario is O(n) linear time.